redhat-developer/app-services-cli/README.md

 rhoas login --insecure
 ```

-This will redirect you to log in to https://qa.sso.redhat.com/realms/redhat-external with your browser.
+This will redirect you to log in to https://sso.redhat.com/realms/redhat-external with your browser.
 The `--insecure` flag is required as this uses self-signed certs.
-To log in to a different server use the `--auth-url` flag:

 ```shell
 rhoas login